 Missha Perfect Cover BB Cream (Has the most coverage out of all of these)

 Holika Holika Aqua Petit Jelly BB Cream (lightest coverage, but most watery)

 - I have also heard that the Lioele Water Drop BB Cream is very nice and moisturizing, however I have never tried it (but there is also a review up top)

-I hope this helps!posted almost 2 years ago
+I hope this helps!posted about 2 years ago